-- Depending on the direction of the force the body may or may not rotate with increasing frequency. - In any case the body as a whole will not move. - It means that the axis must apply a force $-\vec{F}$ to the body. - So the sum of all forces applied to the body is zero. - What then causes the angular velocity to change? - Consider a small piece of the body. - Its velocity is changing!
-So there must be a net force acting on it. - This is the force of interaction of our small piece with the rest of the body. - Such forces are very difficult to compute, but - If the body is rigid, then we know that the relative position of the points of the body does not change.

-- It turns out that this observation is enough to construct the theory of the motion of a rigid body without any reference to the internal forces. - However, if the body is not absolutely rigid, one has to go back, split the body into infinitesimally small pieces and consider the motion of each piece.
+- Depending on the direction of the force the body may or may not rotate with increasing frequency. - In any case the center of mass of the body will not move, as the axis is fixed. - It means that the axis must apply a force $-\vec{F}$ to the body. - So the sum of all forces applied to the body is zero. - What then causes the angular velocity to change? - Consider a small piece of the body. - Its velocity is changing!
+So there must be a net force acting on it. - This is the force of interaction of our small piece with the rest of the body. - Such forces are very difficult to compute, but - If the body is rigid, then we know that the relative position of the points of the body does not change. - It turns out that this observation is enough to construct the theory of the motion of a rigid body without any reference to the internal forces. - However, if the body is not absolutely rigid, one has to go back, split the body into infinitesimally small pieces and consider the motion of each piece.